-Sue Washburn has more than 40 years of experience in educational advancement in both public and private higher education.
-Recognized as a leader in the profession, Sue has built her reputation as a strategic thinker, an expert in donor motivation, and an outstanding teacher and speaker.
-She has used her breadth of experience in development, alumni relations and communications in consulting relationships with colleges, universities and schools in the United States, Canada, the United Kingdom and Australia.
+Sue Washburn has more than 45 years of experience in educational advancement in both public and private higher education.
+Recognized as a leader in the profession, Sue is known as a strategic thinker, an expert in donor motivation, and an outstanding teacher and speaker.
+She has used her breadth of experience in governance, development, alumni relations and communications in consulting relationships with colleges, universities and schools in the United States, Canada, the United Kingdom and Australia.
 Integrating her knowledge and experience with her desire to help others perform their advancement responsibilities well, she joined Bill McGoldrick to establish WASHBURN & MCGOLDRICK in 1995.

-The former Chair of the Board of Trustees of the Council for Advancement and Support of Education (CASE), Sue is an active and recognized educator who has worked with advancement staffs, deans, campus CEO’s and volunteer boards.
-Her extensive consultancies have included advancement program planning and evaluation, campaign counsel and campaign readiness studies, board and volunteer training, retreat facilitation, and staff development programs.
+The former Chair of the Board of Trustees of the Council for Advancement and Support of Education (CASE), Sue is an active and recognized educator who has worked extensively with advancement staffs, deans, campus CEO’s and volunteer boards.

-Sue has been a faculty member at CASE’s flagship educational fund raising conference at Dartmouth College, has been a featured speaker at CASE/NAIS, ACE and AGB programs and has chaired the CASE/UK conference at Cambridge University.
+Sue has been a faculty member at CASE’s flagship educational fund raising conference at Dartmouth College, a featured speaker at CASE/NAIS, ACE and AGB programs, and chaired the CASE/UK conference at Cambridge University.
 In 2018, CASE honored her with the Burr Gibson Lifetime Achievement Award.

-Sue earned her bachelor’s degree in English with an additional concentration in classical languages at Franklin & Marshall.
+Sue earned her bachelor’s degree in English at Franklin & Marshall.
 She holds a master’s degree in management and marketing from Clarkson University and has completed advanced study at Harvard’s Institute for Educational Management.

-Sue is currently Chair of the Board of Trustees at Franklin & Marshall College and an honorary degree recipient from St. Lawrence University.
+Sue is the immediate Past Chair of the Board of Trustees at Franklin & Marshall College and an honorary degree recipient from St. Lawrence University.
 She has also served as an active board member for various community organizations.